Experience Level: Beginner

 *Schedule is listed in Pacific Standard Time

-Katie McGee, PT, DPT, (they/them) is a pelvic health physical therapist based in Seattle.
-Their mission is to bring a greater awareness to the pelvic health needs of transgender and non-binary people.
+Ken McGee, PT, DPT, (they/he) is a queer transmasculine pelvic health physical therapist based in Seattle.
+Their mission is to bring greater awareness to the pelvic health needs of the LGBTQIA2S community.
 They enjoy mentoring other rehabilitation professionals to better care for people of all genders.

-Katie received their Doctor of Physical Therapy from the University of Washington in 2014 and their board-certification as a Women’s Health Clinic Specialist (WCS) in 2018.
-Katie has lectured nationally and internationally on birth tears.
-Their practice, B3 Physical Therapy, centers transgender care and perinatal rehabilitation.
-Katie also provides peer bodyfeeding support and doula care.
+Ken received their Doctor of Physical Therapy from the University of Washington in 2014 and their board certification as a Women’s Health Clinic Specialist (WCS) in 2018.
+Ken has lectured nationally and internationally on birth tears.
+Their practice, B3 Physical Therapy, centers on transgender and perinatal rehabilitation.
+Ken also provides peer bodyfeeding support and doula care.